 The 2022 version of the FDA’s Annual National Youth Tobacco Survey included the following statistics about vaping among adolescents and teens:

 - More than 2.5 million middle and high school students (or about 9.4% of the population in this age range) said they had vaped in the previous 30 days.

 - Among young people who vape, more than 25% said they do so every day.

 - Almost 85% of young people who vape said they used flavored vape juice.

-Vaping & Mental Health
+Connection Between Vaping & Mental Health

 The potential physical health risks of vaping include increased blood pressure, narrowing of the arteries, cardiovascular disease, asthma, and an elevated risk of heart attack and stroke.
 Some research suggests that vaping may also be a factor in the development of certain cancers.
 But what about vaping and mental health?
-Can vaping among young adults be a risk factor or a symptom of mental illness?
+Can vaping among young adults be a risk factor or a symptom of mental health disorders?
 Here’s what recent research has revealed:

 Vaping & Anxiety